nosecreek/Posts-to-bbPress/readme.txt

 Tested up to: 3.4.2
 Stable tag: 0.1

-Video.js is the most widely used HTML5 Video Player available.
-It allows you to embed video in your post or page using HTML5.

 == Description ==

 Converts WordPress posts and comments to bbPress topics and replies.
 Also useful for importing Blogger into bbPress - just import Blogger into WordPress and then use this to convert your posts/comments to bbPress!